danieltj27/thirdpartyreplies/README.md

 ## Features

-1. Adds a permission setting in the forum 'post' category to restrict replies to user's that started the topic.
+- Adds a permission forum `Post` category to restrict replies to user's that started the topic.
+- Adds a new permission role to quickly set `no third party replies` for any group or user.

 ## Install